US troops weather rockets, recoilless rifles, and grenades in Sabari

 The American and Afghan soldiers began searching a series of qalats within a small community of interconnected stone and mud residences.
 Colorfully painted corrugated metal gates or hanging fabrics marked the doorways of each household, behind which were typically several smaller rooms and a courtyard that housed a mixture of people, cows, goats, and chickens.
 It was late afternoon, and in some homes pots with cooking oil had been hastily abandoned as the women and most female children were quickly stowed away from the eyes of the strange males searching the rooms.

-A young girl looks on as Afghan and US troops search the qalat.
+A girl looks on as Afghan and US troops search her family's residence.
 Photo by Bill Ardolino/LWJ.